Royal Ascot Day 5 Tips

 - Royal Ascot Day 4: Commonwealth Cup is one of the main events on Friday

-- Royal Ascot Day 5: Meeting concludes on Saturday with the Platinum Jubilee Stakes
+- Royal Ascot Day 5: Meeting concludes on Saturday with the Queen Elizabeth II Jubilee Stakes